charlotte-os/charlotte-core/README.md

 # Charlotte Core
 ### The Kernel of CharlotteOS

-Charlotte Core is a hybrid operating system kernel developed part of of CharlotteOS.
+Charlotte Core is a hybrid operating system kernel developed as a part of CharlotteOS.

 ### Status